Building Medical Clinic - Nepal - Nepal

 Dates and Itinerary

 The project involves a 19 day travel and working stay in the village.
 However the fundraising and preparation work will take place on the lead up to the in-country phase.

 As this is a large project it has been broken into a series of project stages or phases to make it more manageable for each group in terms of fundraising and time spent in the country.
 There will be 4 different group blocks but of course an organisation may choose to take on more than one project block and make the project an ongoing interest.
 We actively encourage this as it fits in with our overall organisational ethic of sustained, long-term strategic objectives.
 It also helps to build up a very rewarding relationship between the group members, organisation and local community.

 Our International Development Projects have advertised dates for individuals to sign up and collectively take on a project.
 If you represent a group look at our tailormade options below.

 Our International Development Projects are trips which look for committed and enthusiastic people who want to go on an adventure but undertake a worthy project whilst there, so you leave the country better than when you arrived.

 The project will be phased due to its large nature, the phases will be as follows:-

-Phase 1: Foundations for Hospital
+Phase 1: Foundations for Hospital - COMPLETED

-Phase 2: Walls for Hospital
+Phase 2: Walls and Roof for Hospital - COMPLETED

 |4th August - 22nd August|